-- Review district compliance with state and federal law, and the interpretation and implementation in response to these laws. - Analyze special education enrollment trends including students who are in the process of being identified for services. - The committee shall examine issues regarding services to special education students in self-contained and regular education classrooms and make recommendations to TAC and the Superintendent regarding additional resources. - b.
-Intervention Specialists' Curriculum Council
+Review district compliance with state and federal law, and the interpretation and implementation in response to these laws.

+The committee shall examine issues regarding services to special education students in self-contained and regular education classrooms and make recommendations to TAC and the Superintendent regarding additional resources.

+Intervention Specialists' Curriculum Council b.